Management (MGMT)

 MGMT 4345.
 Social Responsibility of Management.
 3 Hours.

-Students study the role business plays in our society and the obligations and responsibility that it has to society.
-Students examine the ethical, environmental, and cultural implications of industrial/technological societies and their history.
+Students study the role business plays in our society and its responsibilities to societal stakeholders.
+Students examine the economic, legal, ethical, and socio-cultural implications of industrial/technological societies and their history.

 Prerequisite: MGMT 3310.